amiv-eth/amivapi/docs/User_Guide.md

 You will receive a 202 Acepted.
 This means that the signup is not valid yet, but the server has received valid data and the user can confirm the signup by clicking on a link in an email.
 The User-ID '-1' stands for the anonymous user.

-Instead of using the link-workaround, one can also just POST the token send to the email-Adress to '/confirms' in the following way:

-    POST /confirms?token=dasdagrfvcihk34t8xa2

 ##Email Forwards
 For email-lists, we know 3 resources: '/forwards', '/forwardusers', '/forwardaddresses'. '/forwards' is used to manage lists. '/forwardusers' is used to manage entries which forward to a registered user. '/forwardaddresses' is used for anonymous entries.
 To create a new subscription or change an existing one for an unregistered user, you need to use '/forwardaddresses'.
 The procedure of confirmation is exactly the same as for events.